norbu09/mcpex/README.md

 ### Requirements

-- Elixir 1.18 or later
+- Elixir 1.18.3 with Erlang/OTP 27
-- Erlang/OTP 25 or later
+- The project includes a `.tool-versions` file for use with [asdf](https://asdf-vm.com/)

 ### Automated Setup